Carolienvdw/CMPG-323-Project-3---30188520/README.md

 -	To logout you only need to select the Logout tab and this will bring you back to the Home tab.
  ![image](https://user-images.githubusercontent.com/88189130/192354556-944f1867-ea7a-4073-8998-36bbd984c3fe.png)

+ - If you tried to view, edit, delete or add any information and it seems as if nothing has happend, try to reload the page.
+Sometimes the page only needs to be refreshed to see the your changes.